Pandecanela2018/onboarding-windows-app--JavierCanesa/Issues/Issues#22Handling Errors & Edge Cases/clean_code.md

 ## How does handling errors improve reliability?

 I think to handling errors is more important in software development.
-In addition, It avoid errors with customer and prevent faltal errors in the code.
+In addition, It avoid errors with customer and prevent fatal errors in the code.